-There are two options for Fours entering our camp program to most appropriately meet the needs of each child during their first time with us:
+There are three options for Fours entering our camp program to most appropriately meet the needs of each child during their first time with us:

 - Half Day Fours